 So, how does TikTok match up to other streaming services?
 Spotify and Amazon Music, for example, pay artists royalties on a quarterly basis.
 Therefore, royalties from TikTok aren’t paid as frequently as others, unless you receive payment upfront.

 Is It Worth Getting Your Music On Tik Tok?

 We think that TikTok is perfect for artists that have a 360-degree presence, and consider themselves both content creators and influencers.
 As mentioned earlier, a large portion of TikTok’s audience is young.
 This makes the community receptive to songs with a strong social impact, and catchy tunes suitable for challenges where users can engage in duets.

-Lastly, TikTok reminds artists the importance of ensuring their content is protected and ‘stamped’ with your logo or artist name.
-Several unauthorised websites allow conversion of TikTok videos into mp3s, and some of the most popular videos on TikTok have the “Save Video” option enabled.
+Lastly, TikTok reminds artists of the importance of ensuring their content is protected and ‘stamped’ with your logo or artist name.
+Several unauthorised websites allow the conversion of TikTok videos into mp3s, and some of the most popular videos on TikTok have the “Save Video” option enabled.
 This allows users to save their favourite videos and featured songs on their smartphones.

 Our Final Thoughts